Cat scratch disease at a glance

+A recent history of exposure to cats and a recent bite or scratch may give your doctor a reasonable index of suspicion for cat scratch disease.
 The bacteria can be somewhat tricky to culture in cats and people as it may only circulate in the blood intermittently.
-Tests may include a blood culture, indirect fluorescent assay (IFA) or a polymerase chain reaction (PCR).
+Tests may include: blood culture, indirect fluorescent assay (IFA) or a polymerase chain reaction (PCR).

-A biopsy of the affected lymph node will be taken for evaluation in some cases.
+- A biopsy of the affected lymph node for evaluation.

-Some people (such as those who are immunocompromised) may choose to test their cat also.
+Immunocompromised people may want to test their cat too.

 Treatment for cat scratch disease

 In most cases, the disease is self-limiting and will resolve itself in time.
 Thoroughly clean the site of infection with antiseptic.

 It can take several months for lymph nodes to go down.

 Reduce the pain of swollen lymph nodes with warm, damp compresses.